HsiangHung/Machine_Learning_Note/Graph/ML_graph/README.md

 The notion of community in a graph represents similarly to what it represents in the real world.
 Different social circles are examples of such communities.
 Analogously, in graphs, community represents a partition of a graph, ie a set of nodes.

-### Markov Clustering
+### Markov Clustering (MCL)

-MCL algorithm is achieved by simulating a random walk on a graph until it reaches equilibrium.
-In the case of network data, the only task to perform is to compute the adjacency (or affinity) matrix A. The definition of such a matrix is $A_{ij}= 1$ if there is an edge from vertex i to vertex j, and 0 otherwise
+[MCL algorithm](https://micans.org/mcl/#:~:text=The%20MCL%20algorithm%20is%20short,in%20bioinformatics%20and%20other%20disciplines.) is achieved by simulating a random walk on a graph until it reaches equilibrium.

+In the case of network data, the only task to perform is to compute the adjacency (or affinity) matrix A. The definition of such a matrix is $A_{ij}= 1$ if there is an edge from vertex $i$ to vertex $j$, and 0 otherwise.

 By the adjacency matrix, one can obtain the Markov matrix, which is a matrix of probabilities representing the chances for a node reaching another one it is connected to.
 Then the random walk on the graph is simulated by alternating two operators called **expansion** and **inflation**: